pvroegh/Deaphbockz-dotnet/README.md

 # Deaphbockz-dotnet
-Create, install and provisions a Hyper-V VM for .NET development purposes🤘
+Creates, installs and provisions a Hyper-V VM for .NET development purposes🤘